How a Fat Transfer Surgery Works? What can I benefit from it?

 Unfortunately, results are not seen immediately.
 The trauma of any surgery on any person’s body can cause swelling.
 Patients report feeling larger after the fat transfer than before, but that is merely swelling.
 After you’ve healed, the fat transfer in the new area essentially stays forever.
 The old area, where the fat was harvested, shrinks in size.

-This three to four hour outpatient surgery is performed in our state-of-the-art, accredited surgical suite under IV sedation; similar to what you may have experienced having your wisdom teeth removed or a colonoscopy performed.
+This three to four hour outpatient surgery is performed in our state-of-the-art in Chicago, IL, accredited surgical suite under IV sedation; similar to what you may have experienced having your wisdom teeth removed or a colonoscopy performed.
 First, your surgeon uses the AquaShape/Body Jet liposuction method to harvest fat from other areas of the body, which typically include the lower back, love handles, abdomen, and thighs.
 Once the fat has been collected in a sterile container, it is processed and purified before it is transferred to the desired area.
 This is where the doctor’s skill and artistry come into play.
 The fat will be inserted into that other area at different depths to achieve the desired results.
 Depending on the area to be enhanced, your surgeon will use many small, precise injections into different spots.
 Obviously, your surgeon will use different techniques to enhance different areas of the body.
 For example, when enhancing your breasts, he would take a different approach than what he would to enhance your lips.
 As the doctor injects the fat, he will use massage techniques to be sure the fat is evenly distributed and smooth.
 In most cases, your doctor will slightly over volumize to accommodate for the fat cells that will naturally be absorbed back into the body.